Edwinngera/sparsex/README.md

 ### To-Do

 #### Priority
+* Feature extraction, prevent NotFittedError after load_weights.
+Currently using a dirty hack to fix this.
+* Feature extraction, catch NotFittedError and raise error with custom message along the lines of "Feature extraction dictionary has not been learnt yet for this model.
+Train the feature extraction model at least once to prevent this error."
-* Classification, get class after extracting features.
+* Classification, get class after extracting features using sklearn.LinearSVC.
+* Classification, basic framework for training the classifier.
+This is to get an idea of API for classification so that we

 #### Backlog
 * Feature extraction, dictionary learning
-* Feature extraction, prevent NotFittedError after load_weights.
-Currently using a dirty hack to fix this.
 * Pipeline, Add a constant "image_size" as an attribute for the pipeline as a whole so that there is one constant image size for the entirety of the pipeline from training to classification.
 * Pipeline, create a "command-dictionary" for client-server communication.
 It can include:
     * "action:classify/train/get_encoding/etc"